graphql-dotnet/graphql-dotnet/README.md

 > If errors occur, it is recommended that you first check the behavior on the latest available preview version before
 > reporting a issue.

-You can install the latest version via NuGet.
+You can install the latest stable version via NuGet.

 If you're targeting .NET Core 3+, you should use [GraphQL.SystemTextJson](https://www.nuget.org/packages/GraphQL.SystemTextJson/).
 ```